collectiveaccess/ProvidenceDocs/_source/providence/user/import/c_creating_mapping.rst

 Settings
 --------

 Every import mapping requires general settings.
-Settings include the importer name, data format of the source data (for a comprehensive list of supported file formats, please see xxx), the selected CollectiveAccess table, and more.
+Settings include the importer name, data format of the source data (for a comprehensive list of supported file formats, please see `Supported File Formats <file:///Users/charlotteposever/Documents/ca_manual/providence/user/import/mappings/formats.html?highlight=file+format>`_), the selected CollectiveAccess table, and more.
 This section can be placed at the top or bottom of a mapping spreadsheet.
 Although the Settings are integrated into the spreadsheet, they do function separately from the main column-defined body of the import mapping.

 .. note:: In Settings, the rule types in Column 1 must be set to “Settings.”